 Fees for Report/Information Requests

-Accident Reports: 25 cents per page.
-The report written by the Police Officer, which is registered with the state, can be released to drivers of the vehicles, passengers, vehicle owners, damaged property owners, or insurance carriers.
+Accident Reports: No charge for the first nine pages.
+The report written by the Police Officer, which is registered with the state, can be released to persons named on the report with a signed release, or the insurance companies representing them.
 A state accident report is written only if the combined damage of the accident is over $1,000.

 In addition to the officer's report, the state requires the drivers to complete and mail a form to the state within 10 days of the accident.
 These forms are free of charge and are available during business hours.
 State accident reports can also be electronically submitted to the state.
 A state accident report is written only if the combined damage of the accident is over $1000.

 Arrest Reports: Persons seeking copies of arrest reports are referred to the prosecuting attorney.
 The City Attorney (Scott Joint Prosecution Assn.) prosecutes petty misdemeanors, misdemeanors and gross misdemeanor violations.
 The Scott County Attorney Office prosecutes felony violations and all juvenile offenders.
 Their phone number is 952.496.8240.

 Incident/Case Reports: No charge for the first nine pages; 25 cents per page for pages 10-100, with additional costs for requests of more than 100 pages.
 Inactive case reports may be released to the general public.
 Reports that are still under investigation can not be released until the investigation is completed.

 Statistical Reports: No charge for the first nine pages; 25 cents per page for pages 10-100, with additional costs for requests of more than 100 pages.

 Forfeited Vehicles: $100 per vehicle Administrative and Storage Fee.
 Forfeited vehicle impound property release $25 per request.